Lit Hub Staff Picks: Our Favorite Stories This Month

 “The Real Heroes: On HIV/AIDS Activists in 1980s Chicago” a conversation with Hannah Steinkopf-Frank, Deborah Steinkopf, and Rebecca Makkai

 In this group discussion, writer Hannah Steinkopf-Frank interviews her mother, Deborah, once a prominent advocate for those suffering from HIV/AIDS in Chicago, and Rebecca Makkai, whose novel The Great Believers has been praised as one of the first to document the Chicago AIDS epidemic.
 It’s hard not to be enthralled by Deborah Steinkopf’s recollections of a diligent and diverse activist community that was confronting an unprecedented illness.
-Steinkopf contextualizes some of the major events in Makkai’s novel, and their exchange is full of many rewarding moments, from Steinkopf complimenting Makkai on her depiction of the 1990 Act-Up demonstration, to Makkai revealing that
+Steinkopf contextualizes some of the major events in Makkai’s novel, and their exchange is full of many rewarding moments, from Steinkopf complimenting Makkai on her depiction of the 1990 Act-Up demonstration, to Makkai revealing that The Great Believers has been taught in medical ethics and hospice care classes.
+Here the line between storyteller and activist loses some of its rigid definition.

 –Aaron Robertson, Lit Hub assistant editor